 Remind Me to Take a Break

-This option allows you to set a reminder that will appear while watching videos.
-In order to effectively remind you to take a break.
+The “Take a Break” option allows you to set a reminder that will appear while watching videos.
 When the time comes, it will automatically pause the video for you.

-Of course, it won’t force you to stop watching YouTube, since that wouldn’t be in the platform’s best interest.
-Because the reminder appears in the form of a notification, it goes away when you dismiss it or simply resume playing the video.
+Of course, it won’t force you to stop watching YouTube since that wouldn’t be in the platform’s best interest.
+Because the reminder appears as a notification, it goes away when you dismiss it or resume playing the video.

 This feature uses a timer that counts the time only when watching YouTube on your smartphone.
-If you pause or close a video, it pauses the timer as well.
+If you pause or close a video, it also freezes the timer.
 In turn, the timer resets each time you close the YouTube app, sign out, switch devices, or pause the video for more than 30 minutes.
-The timer doesn’t work for offline videos, as well as when you’re casting from your smartphone to another device.
+The timer doesn’t work for offline videos or casting from your smartphone to another device.

 Remind Me When It’s Bedtime

-This feature lets you select exact times when you want to be reminded to stop watching videos and go to bed.
+The “Bedtime Reminder” feature lets you select the exact times you want to be reminded to stop watching videos and go to bed.
 Once you toggle the setting to the “on” position, you’ll be prompted to select a start and end time for the reminder.
-Once it notifies you, you have the option to snooze the reminder (for 10 minutes) or dismiss it entirely.
+Once it notifies you, you can snooze the reminder (for 10 minutes) or dismiss it entirely.

 Autoplay Next Video On/Off